"

 Thinking about “presence” emerged in the 1990s as a measure of how the newly developed virtual environments differed, or not, from regular, in-person environments.

-Instead of a feeling of “being there” in a virtual world, virtual social presence is the sense of “being with” someone.
-Virtual social presence is quite different from face-to-face social presence.
+Think of presence as the sense of connectedness to others, and how that sense might be affected in an online environment.
+Instead of a feeling of “being there” in a virtual world, virtual presence is the sense of “being with” someone.
+Virtual presence is quite different from face-to-face presence.
 It’s more work as few or no nonverbal cues are available, and virtual communication can by asynchronous while face-to-face cannot.

-“The Community of Inquiry theoretical framework represents a process of creating a deep and meaningful (collaborative – constructivist) learning experience through the development of three interdependent elements – social, cognitive, and teaching presence.”
+“The Community of Inquiry theoretical framework represents a process of creating a deep and meaningful (collaborative – constructivist) learning experience through the development of three interdependent elements—social, cognitive, and teaching presence.”
+(Community of Inquiry Framework, Athabasca University)

 Simply using digital tools to present content is not enough to fully engage students in blended learning or online learning.
-Content alone may promote some degree of cognitive presence – or engagement with learning content.
+Content alone may promote some degree of cognitive presence – engagement with learning content.
 But learning can be significantly enhanced when it is combined with other forms of engagement in a learning experience.
-Garrison, Anderson and Archer’s (2000) landmark paper landed the Community of Inquiry model at the forefront of program and instructional design thinking for blended and distributed learning over the past two decades.
+Garrison, Anderson, and Archer’s (2000) landmark work landed the Community of Inquiry model at the forefront of program and instructional design thinking for blended and distributed learning over the past two decades.

 Community of Inquiry Venn Diagram indicating how the educational experience is an intersection of social, cognitive and teaching presence